pykello/alien-panic/README.md

 # Building

+First, install Elm using the instructions found [here](http://elm-lang.org/install).

-Run the following command to generate a HTML file which implements Alien Panic:
+Then, run the following command to generate a HTML file which implements Alien Panic:

 ```
 elm make alien-panic.elm --output=alien-panic.html